Using Ember in Visual Studio Code

 Can I debug Ember client side code with VS Code?

-You can use the Debugger for Chrome extension for client side debugging.
+You can use the built-in browser debugger for client side debugging.
 Unfortunately it is difficult to get the configuration correct due to the sourcemaps created by the Ember CLI default transpiler.
 See issue #193 for an explanation and partial workaround.